precision-sustainable-ag/OpenCV_Competition2021/Data_Collection/collect-depth-data/Readme.md

 `python3 01_control_exp_ISO_rgb.py`

 Use x, x, x and x to to increase/ decrease the exp_time and ISO respectively.
 Use , . to control focus manually.
 Use w to cycle between white balance modes.
-Once you are satisfied with the settings use the key s to save them.Press q to terminate the script.
+Once you are satisfied with the settings use the key s to save them.
+Press q to terminate the script.

 ### Collect rgb and depth images